stoically/temporary-containers/docs/README.md

 Easily open disposable containers that isolate attached data and are deleted after usage: Fully automatic, based on navigation-target, for certain websites, with configured mouse clicks on links or just by using the toolbar icon.

 **Want to make the most out of Temporary Containers?
 Enable Automatic Mode!**
 The Automatic Mode will overwrite your standard ways of opening new tabs - even when opened from an external program.
 Instead of opening tabs in No Container, it will open them in a freshly created Temporary Container.
 No more cookie, cache and storage collecting in one place, everything happens in its own isolated Temporary Container.
-If you enable Automatic Mode, you should also configure Mouse Clicks to open new Temporary Containers.
+If you enable Automatic Mode, you should also configure Mouse Click to open new Temporary Containers.
 Recommended preferences:

-*Isolation > Global > Mouse Clicks*
+*Isolation > Global > Mouse Click*

 - Middle Mouse: Always

 **How does it enhance my privacy?**
 Every new Container [isolates local data that websites create](https://wiki.mozilla.org/Security/Contextual_Identity_Project/Containers#What_is_.28and_isn.27t.29_separated_between_Containers) (First- and Third-Party Cookies, localStorage, indexedDB, HTTP data cache, Image Cache and any other areas supported by originAttributes - except HSTS and OCSP) from each other - that makes it harder to track you and thus enhances your privacy.
 Also - when the last tab in an automatically created Temporary Container closes it gets deleted (after 15minutes by default, so you can Undo Close Tabs in that timeframe) - and with it all data that websites created inside that Container.
-As a bonus it'll strip referer information if you use configured Websites, Isolation or Mouse Clicks to open new Temporary Containers.
+As a bonus it'll strip referer information if you use configured Websites, Isolation or Mouse Click to open new Temporary Containers.
 Besides enhancing privacy containers also do something for security.
 They help preventing CSRF, clickjacking, or other attacks which rely on the presence of ambient credentials.
 For more details and comparisons with other privacy enhancing methods check the bottom of this description.

 **Open tabs in new Temporary Containers**